Best Practices for Securing Kubernetes Applications | Datadog

 In production environments, using an interactive session to access an EC2 IMDS is not a common operation.
 It’s important to be aware of this activity so you can determine whether it came from a legitimate source or is an indicator of a larger threat to your resources.
 Network policies can help you mitigate this type of threat by restricting traffic from pods to your cloud provider’s metadata API.

 Using our previous EKS example, you can leverage the Calico network policy engine to create the appropriate policies for your clusters.
 You can also use Datadog Network Monitoring to easily visualize traffic between Kubernetes clusters, the metadata API service, and other cluster resources and verify that your policies are working as expected.
-These measures help ensure that attackers can not retrieve credentials for other cloud resources should they gain access to a pod.
+These measures help ensure that attackers can’t retrieve credentials for other cloud resources should they gain access to a pod.

 A multi-layered approach to securing Kubernetes applications